Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 26. What is the difference between dynamic compliance and lung compliance?

-They are the same in a healthy lung.
-Lung compliance is measured at the period of 0 gas flow.
-Dynamic compliance is measured during gas flow.
+In a healthy lung, they are the same.
+Lung compliance is measured at 0 gas flow, while dynamic compliance is measured during gas flow.

 27. As airway resistance increases, what happens to the respiratory rate?